Black+Decker CJ625 Review

 For our first test, we assessed the abilities of each product at juicing limes.
 We set this juicer to its low pulp setting, then juiced 3 small limes on each product.
 Before measuring the amount of juice produced, we strained out the pulp, even though in the case of the Black+Decker, there hardly was any pulp.

-The BLACK+DECKER yielded between 85 and 90 mL of lime juice — about the same as the Cuisinart, but 10 mL less than the Proctor Silex.
+The Black+Decker yielded between 85 and 90 mL of lime juice — close to the most of the group.

-The performance of the BLACK+DECKER dropped a little bit in our orange juice test.
+The performance of the Black+Decker dropped a little bit in our orange juice test.
 While this product does juice oranges in a very similar way to the Proctor Silex, it produces much less pulp, but also has a much lower yield.
 For this test, we used 3 medium oranges.
-It generated 425 mL of strained orange juicer, less than the 475 mL of the Cuisinart and 500 mL of the Alex's Lemonade Stand by Proctor Silex.
+It generated 425 mL of strained orange juicer, which was a bit less than some of the competition.

 For our final juice test, we scored how well each product did with juicing grapefruits, using two large ones for our test.
-The BLACK+DECKER again did very well, generating almost no pulp when using the low pulp setting, the lowest of the group.
-It again had the lowest yield, but only by a small amount — approximately 10 mL less than the 410 mL of the Proctor Silex model and just a hair less than the Cuisinart.
+The Black+Decker again did very well, generating almost no pulp when using the low pulp setting, the lowest of the group.
+It again had the lowest yield, but only by a small amount.

 Ease of Cleaning

 For our last evaluation, we compared the difficulty in cleaning each of these products.
 Fortunately, these are all significantly easier to clean than the full-size juicers and all the juicers are dishwasher-safe for the top rack — with the obvious exception of the motorized base.
 However, we did find that it is much harder to remove the pulp screen on this juicer than it is on either of the other two products.